X

 COMMITMENT

-IAEM members commit themselves to promoting decisions that engender trust and those we serve.
-We commit to continuous improvement by fairly administering the affairs of our positions, by fostering honest and trustworthy relationships, and by striving for impeccable accuracy and clarity in what we say or write.
+IAEM-USA members commit themselves to promote decisions that engender trust among those we serve.
+We commit to continuous improvement by fairly administering the affairs and responsibilities of our positions, by fostering honest and trustworthy relationships, and by striving for impeccable accuracy and clarity in what we say or write.
 We commit to enhancing stewardship of resources and the caliber of service we deliver while striving to improve the quality of life in the community we serve.

 PROFESSIONALISM

-IAEM is an organization that actively promotes professionalism to ensure public confidence in Emergency Management.
-Our reputations are built on the faithful discharge of our duties.
-Our professionalism is founded on Education, Safety and Protection of Life and Property.
+IAEM-USA is an organization that actively promotes professionalism to ensure public confidence in Emergency Management.
+Our reputations are built on the faithful discharge of our duties as professionals.
+Our professionalism is founded on Education, Safety, and Protection of Life and Property.

 Code

-2. Professional Independence: IAEM Members, however employed, owe a primary loyalty to the people in the community they serve and the environment they affect.
+2. Professional Independence: IAEM-USA members, however employed, owe a primary duty of loyalty to the people in the community they serve and the environment they affect.
 Their practice should be performed according to high standards and ethical principles, maintaining respect for human dignity.
 Emergency management practitioners shall seek to ensure professional independence in the execution of their functions.
 The term professional independence relates to the function of the practitioners within the organization in which they practice.
-Their role may be advisory or executive.
+Their role may be advisory or executive in nature.

-3. Legal Requirements: Members must abide by the legal requirements relating to their practice, and practitioners have a duty to make themselves aware of the appropriate legal requirements for the territory in which they practice.
+3. Legal Requirements: Members must abide by the legal and regulatory requirements relating to their practice, and practitioners have a duty to make themselves aware of the applicable legal and regulatory requirements for the communities in which they practice.

-5. Competence: Members shall not undertake responsibilities as emergency management practitioners if they do not believe themselves competent to discharge them.
+5. Competence: Members shall not undertake responsibilities as emergency management practitioners if they do not reasonably believe themselves competent to discharge them efficiently and effectively.
 Members shall acknowledge any limitations in their own competence.
-In pursuit of this members shall take all reasonable steps to obtain, maintain and develop their professional competence by attention to new developments and shall encourage others working under their supervision to do so.
-Competence is defined as ‘the possession of sufficient knowledge, experience and skill to enable a person to know what he or she is doing and to be able to carry out a task in the way in which a person competent in the activity would expect it to be done and to have an appreciation of one’s own limitations’.
-Competence is maintained by undertaking continuing professional development and certification (CEM®) and may be supplemented at appropriate levels by membership of other specialist bodies.
+In pursuit of this, members shall take all reasonable steps to obtain, maintain and develop their professional competence by attention to new developments and shall encourage others working under their supervision to do so.
+Competence is defined as “(t)he possession of sufficient knowledge, experience, and skill to enable a person to know what he or she is doing and to be able to carry out a task in the way in which a person competent in the activity would expect it to be done and to have an appreciation of one’s own limitations.
+Competence is maintained by undertaking continuing professional development and certification such as (AEM®/CEM®) and may be supplemented at appropriate levels by membership of other specialist bodies.

-6. Abuse of Membership: Members shall not improperly use their membership of IAEM for commercial or personal gain.
+6. Abuse of Membership: Members shall not improperly use their membership in the IAEM-USA for commercial or personal gain.

-7. Conflict of Interest: Members shall avoid their professional judgment being influenced by any conflict of interest and shall inform their employer, or client, of any conflict between their own personal interest and service to the relevant party.
-For example, a consultant may be aware that his/her recommendations are not being implemented, but continues to advise the organization in order to avoid losing the revenue associated with the contract.
-The members, officers and agents of the Association shall act in the best interest of the Association at all times and shall avoid activities resulting in actual or implied personal gain in keeping with the highest standards of ethics and professionalism.
+7. Conflict of Interest: Members shall avoid their professional judgment being influenced by any conflicting interest and shall inform their employer, or client, of any real or potential conflict between their own personal interest and their service and professional obligations to the relevant party.
+For example, a consultant may be aware that his/her recommendations are not being implemented but continues to advise the organization in order to avoid losing the revenue associated with the contract.
+The members, officers and agents of the IAEM-USA shall act in the best interest of the organization at all times and shall avoid activities resulting in actual or implied personal gain in keeping with the highest standards of ethics and professionalism.

-11. Professional Reputation: Members shall not in the course of their practice recklessly or maliciously injure, or attempt to injure, whether directly or indirectly, the professional reputation, prospects or business of another.
+11. Professional Reputation: Members shall not in the course of their practice intentionally, recklessly, or maliciously injure or damage, or attempt to injure or damage, whether directly or indirectly, the professional reputation, prospects, or business of another member of the IAEM-USA or the Association.

-12. Members Relations Inter Se: Members shall at all times treat other members of the Association with the utmost respect and fairness, and at no time undermine their integrity and dignity.
-Members will at all times seek to work in a cooperative and productive way with each other.
-Elected representatives have a particular responsibility in this regard; to ensure that all members and their views are heard, valued, and respected.
+12. Members Relations Inter Se: Members shall at all times treat other members of the IAEM and the IAEM-USA with the respect, professionalism and fairness, and at no time undermine their integrity, reputation, and dignity.
+Members will at all times seek to work with one another in a professional, cooperative, and productive way.

 13. Financial Propriety: Members shall maintain financial propriety in all their professional dealings with employers and clients.
-Any inducements which may be seen as prejudicial to professional independence or in breach of contractual or moral obligations should be discouraged.
+Any inducements which may reasonably be seen as prejudicial to a member’s professional independence, or which are in breach of contractual or moral obligation(s) should be avoided.

 AEM® and CEM® are registered trademarks of the International Association of Emergency Managers.